spack/spack-tutorial/tutorial_configuration.rst

 The ``packages.yaml`` file also controls the default permissions to use when installing a package.
-You'll notice that by default, the installation prefix will be world readable but only user writable.
+You'll notice that by default, the installation prefix will be world-readable but only user-writable.

 Let's say we need to install ``converge``, a licensed software package.
 Since a specific research group, ``fluid_dynamics``, pays for this